webpack/webpack.js.org/DISCUSSION.md

 and help from __@wooorm__):

 - Mobile table customizations
-- Code with links and collapsible sections
+- Code with links and collapsible sections (`<details>`)
 - Custom blockquotes (i.e. `T>`, `W>`, and `?>`)

+I think we may want to rethink some of this though.
+For example, is it 100% necessary for us to support inline linking and collapsing within code?
+There might be other ways to lay out those sections that don't require advanced parsing behavior.

 ## Markdown Formatting